-VII.
+VI.
+Proposal 3: Expansion of the current CAP hearing regime to better accommodate cases for third parties labeled as nominees or alter egos under IRC 6320 and 6330

+In the alternative, instead of a legislative fix, the solution may lie with the IRS.
+As discussed above, currently the only administrative option available to these third parties is to request a CAP hearing.
+However, the CAP hearing structure, as currently set up, essentially results in nothing more than a rubber stamp of what IRS Counsel has considered.

+Therefore, the CAP hearing could be expanded solely in the context of these third parties to allow more time before the CAP proceeding is assigned to an Appeals Officer to allow the third party time to prepare their presentation.
+A face-to-face CAP hearing should be permitted in this context.
+Therefore, IRM 8.24.1.2(5) (12-17-2013) should be revised as follows:

+Given the CAP program is an administrative appeal process, taxpayers are not entitled to a face-to-face hearing by statute.
+There may be situations in which a face-to-face hearing request should be granted to reach account resolution.
+These situations will more than likely be rare, but if requested, the employee and their manager should consider the facts and circumstances in making the determination to approve or deny the request.
+However, in the case of third parties deemed to be nominee, transferee or alter ego of a taxpayer, such third party will be entitled to a face-to-face hearing.

+Additionally, IRS Counsel or Appeals should provide the third party with the information that was relied upon to determine that such third party is a deemed nominee, transferee or alter ego of the taxpayer prior to the CAP hearing.
+In practice, this may be a more realistic solution to address the issues raised above.
+Such solution also utilizes the current structure in place by the IRS with some minor expansions to allow the third party to have a meaningful opportunity to present their side of the story.

+VIII.
 Conclusion

-Therefore, we recommend that the CDP rights in this third party context parallel the CDP rights currently afforded to the taxpayer under IRC 6330 and 6320. an independent and impartial Appeals or Settlement Officer would review the facts presented by the taxpayer and determine whether the IRS’s proposed action balances the need for efficient collection of taxes with the legitimate concern of the taxpayer that any proposed collection action be “no more intrusive than necessary.”
+Therefore, we recommend that the CDP rights in this third party context parallel the CDP rights currently afforded to the taxpayer under IRC 6330 and 6320, or in the alternative, that the CAP hearings be expanded in this limited subject matter.
+In either proposal, an independent and impartial Appeals or Settlement Officer would review the facts presented by the taxpayer and determine whether the IRS’s proposed action balances the need for efficient collection of taxes with the legitimate concern of the taxpayer that any proposed collection action be “no more intrusive than necessary.”
 Additionally, the Appeals or Settlement Officer would verify that the IRS has met all the applicable laws and administrative procedures.

-Or in the alternative, we recommend that section 6331 be revised to include a notice requirement to third party alleged nominees, transferees, and alter-egos to allow them at least 30 days to present their case to the IRS and/or arrange for collection alternatives.
+Or at the very least, we recommend that section 6331 be revised to include a notice requirement to third party alleged nominees, transferees, and alter-egos to allow them at least 30 days to present their case to the IRS and/or arrange for collection alternatives.

-We believe the CDP proposal will help alleviate the lack of administrative remedies available to alleged third party taxpayers.
+We believe the CDP proposal or expanded CAP hearings will help alleviate the lack of administrative remedies available to alleged third party taxpayers.
 However, the notice to third party revisions is a minimum right that should be afforded to third party taxpayers.
 As stated by the NTS, “[i]t is good government policy, providing extra measures of protection against abuse in the collection arena and increasing fairness and transparency in tax administration, consonant with the legislative intent of RRA 98.”